shadowg9/momoblog/content/projects/homelab/_index.md

 Welcome to my VMware Homelab documentation.
 Below you’ll find instructions on how to complete the given objectives in regards to how I was able to create my own personal Homelab and how you can too if you follow the steps I posted.

 Acronyms Defined
-- SOC: Securtiy Operations Center; centralized unit where a cybersecurity group exists to manage potential security incidents and are generally set up in a series of tiers.
+- SOC: Security Operations Center; centralized unit where a cybersecurity group exists to manage potential security incidents and are generally set up in a series of tiers.
 Tier 1 Alert Analysts, monitors alerts and if needed escalates after analysis; Tier 2 Incident Responders, performs investigations and remediations; Tier 3 Subject Matter Experts, typically few in number, handle the tough cases.
-- TDR: Threat Detection and Response; framework that identifies, investigates, and mitigates malicious activiites before they can cause critical damage.
+- TDR: Threat Detection and Response; framework that identifies, investigates, and mitigates malicious activities before they can cause critical damage.
 Typically includes the following stages: detection, investigation, containment, eradication, recovery, report, and risk mitigation.
 - XDR: Extended Detection and Response;
 - SIEM: Security Information and Event Management; provide alerts and relevant information to incident response teams by aggregating, normalizing, and enriching data into one central platform.
 - IOC: Indicators of Compromise; indications that a system has been compromised by unauthorized activity.